How Important is Job Stability?

-Job Stability is the main thing most of our clients are looking for in a candidate, after the basic education and technical skills.
+Job Stability is the main thing most of my clients are looking for in a candidate, after the basic education and technical skills.
 Recruiters and hiring managers used to have guidelines like no more than 2 jobs in the last 10 years, or not less than 3 years on any job, and would absolutely rule out any candidates who didn’t meet those criteria.
 These ‘rules of thumb’ are from the 1980’s however, and this scenario is becoming rarer with each passing year, as the baby boomers are replaced in the workforce by generation X and generation Y and the employer/employee implied contract has dissolved.

 While the definition of a Stable Job History is changing, that doesn’t make the concept any less important to the hiring company.
 The economics of that are simple.
 There are considerable up-front costs associated with hiring most professionals, and the longer someone stays the less those costs are, on an annualized basis.
 These costs include training, both formal and learning-curve, relocation costs, and recruitment costs.
 These can add up to tens of thousands of dollars.

 So, what does that mean for you as an employee?
 You do not want to be labeled as a Job Hopper.
 In 2017, that means someone who changes jobs every 1-3 years without an obvious valid reason.
 Valid reasons include ‘good’ things like more responsibility, or could include ‘bad’ things such as a plant closing or an acquisition that resulted in the elimination of redundant positions.